kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     bash configure_mysql_vm.sh

-This script will allocate a memory swap file on the persistent disk, install the GCP Cloud Ops agent, and start the MariaDB installer.
-Interaction is required. **Note: The initial apt-upgrade may take 5-10 minutes, but will run successfully.
+This script will allocate a memory swap file on the persistent disk, install the GCP Cloud Ops agent and MariaDB, then apply server configuration changes to MariaDB. **Note: The initial apt-upgrade may take 5-10 minutes, but will run successfully.
 Have patience.**

 **NOTE: Write down the password that you create for the 'root' user!**